misan/dcservo/README.md

 For easy configuration of PID parameters, serial port communication is used when adjusting them.
 PID values can be stored in EEPROM.

+Servostrap project and Michael Ball's work sparked my curiosity to go create a simple solution for anyone to use.

-I want to thank Brook Drum for his support on this project.
+I want to thank Brook Drum for his support on this project that started in here: https://www.youmagine.com/designs/dc-motor-closed-loop-control-software